beyondessential/tamanu-open/docs/models.md

 ### ReportRequest

-Lists all requested reports from the current device, which are then sent to the sync server to be created and delivered.
+Lists all requested reports from the current device, which are then sent to the central server to be created and delivered.

 ### ScheduledVaccine